Overview

 Character: Warm, resonant, organic

 Best for: Warm pads, soulful leads, vocal-like textures.
-Pair with each other for unified timbral families.

 Orange: Transition Metals (Cu, Au, Fe, Cr, Mn)